AshishJangra27/Interview-Questions/SQL for Data Analysis | Basic.md

 ### 2. What is a primary key?
 **Answer:**
 A primary key is a unique identifier for a record in a database table.
 It ensures that each record can be uniquely identified and helps to establish relationships between tables.
 A primary key cannot contain NULL values.
-Example:
 ```sql
 CREATE TABLE employees (
     id INT PRIMARY KEY,